-The guidance states that, by the end of primary school:
+The guidance st ates that, by the end of primary school :

-Pupils should know How Jigsaw provides the solution Families and people who care for me that families are important for children growing up because they can give love, security and stability. the characteristics of healthy family life, commitment to each other, including in times of difficulty, protection and care for children and other family members, the importance of spending time together and sharing each other's lives. that others' families, either in school or in the wider world, sometimes look different from their family, but that they should respect those differences and know that other children's families are also characterised by love and care. that stable, caring relationships, which may be of different types, are at the heart of happy families, and are important for children's security as they grow up. that marriage represents a formal and legally recognised commitment of two people to each other which is intended to be lifelong (Marriage in England and Wales is available to both opposite sex and same sex couples.
-The Marriage (Same Sex Couples) Act 2013 extended marriage to same sex couples in England and Wales.
-The ceremony through which a couple get married may be civil or religious). how to recognise if family relationships are making them feel unhappy or unsafe, and how to seek help or advice from others if needed. about different types of bullying (including cyberbullying), the impact of bullying, responsibilities of bystanders (primarily All of these aspects are covered in lessons within the Puzzles • Relationships • Changing Me • Celebrating Difference • Being Me in My World
+Pupils should know How Jigsaw provides

+the solution

+Families and that families are important for children All of these aspects are

+people who growing up because they can give love, covered in lessons

+care for me security and stability. within the Puzzles

+the characteristics of healthy family life,

+commitment to each other, including in Relationships

+times of difficulty, protection and care for Changing Me

+children and other family members, the Celebrating

+importance of spending time together and Difference

+sharing each other's lives.
+Being Me in My

+that others' families, either in school or in World

+the wider world, sometimes look different

+from their family, but that they should

+respect those differences and know that

+other children's families are also

+characterised by love and care.

+that stable, caring relationships, which may

+be of different types, are at the heart of

+happy families, and are important for

+children's security as they grow up.

+that marriage represents a formal and legally recognized commitment of two

+legally recognised commitment of two

+people to each other which is intended to

+be lifelong (Marriage in England and Wales

+is available to both opposite sex and same

+sex couples.
+The Marriage (Same Sex

+Couples) Act 2013 extended marriage to

+same sex couples in England and Wales.

+The ceremony through which a couple get

+married may be civil or religious).

+how to recognise if family relationships are

+making them feel unhappy or unsafe, and

+how to seek help or advice from others if

+needed.

+about different types of bullying (including)

+cyberbullying), the impact of bullying,

+responsibilities of bystanders (primarily